 SMF monthly update

-Welcome to your monthly update from the Aviva Investors' Multi Assets Team.
+Welcome to your January 2024 update from the Aviva Investors' Multi Asset Team.

 Market outlook: what do we believe happens next?

 From an active asset allocation perspective, we prefer equities given that they have the potential to perform well in a disinflationary environment, where deep recessions (or recessions altogether) may be avoided.
 Regarding fixed income markets, we expect more price stability than in the previous couple of years, albeit the high number of interest rate cuts already expected by investors certainly reduces our return expectations for that asset class.

 In terms of equity regions, we remain overweight the US, Japan and Europe.
 Although US equities valuations may be high, we believe they will be supported by a relatively resilient US economy and strong earnings generation.
 Regarding Japanese equities, we continue to see opportunity, as the country finally emerges from decades of deflation coupled with significant corporate governance reforms.
 European equities look attractive from a valuation perspective.

 In terms of our fixed income allocation, we are overweight UK gilts and German government bonds whilst being underweight Japanese government bonds, due to the increasing inflationary pressure that we believe will lead to higher interest rates.
 Essentially, we believe Japan is at that start of their hiking cycle, whilst interest rates in other economies have peaked.
 At the end of January, we also added a German government bond position given the relatively weaker growth in Europe than the US, that could lead to more or faster interest rate cuts than the markets are currently expecting.